 Femininity – More Than Just Archetypes

 However, the dogmatic and patriarchal forces that wanted to control the world slowly demolished many of these ancient cultures and societies.
 And so, the divine feminine was wiped out in several parts of the world.
-Over time, these forces used religion, laws, and philosophies to dominate women and portray them as weak and inferior.
+Over time, these forces used religion, laws, and violence to dominate women and portray them as weak and inferior.
 Unfortunately, this still continues to happen to this day.

 What are Archetypes?

 Archetypes are recurring symbols in art, mythology and religion.
 They could be considered stereotypes but archetypes also capture important elements of cultural attitudes.
 Within the stories we grow up hearing, males are typically portrayed to be brave, strong, intelligent, and leaders.
-On the other hand, females are typically portrayed to be empathetic, passive, nurturing, and children-like.
+On the other hand, females are typically portrayed to be empathetic, passive, nurturing, and child-like.

 But if you study ancient matriarchal traditions, you will realize that goddesses have always represented qualities that are not often thought of as “feminine.”
 In these societies, they have been portrayed as destroyers, heroines, huntresses, creators, warriors, and more.
 These qualities go way above and beyond the typical archetypes of mother, crone and maiden that have been assigned to women.

 Divine Feminine Qualities

 To broaden your horizon and understand different qualities that you as a woman can embody, you can learn about myths and culture of ancient and contemporary societies, such as African, Latin American, Mexican, Roman, Greek, and Indian cultures.
 You can also consult many spiritual texts.
 Here I’ve chosen some different powerful goddesses, each having her own unique divine feminine qualities that you can take inspiration from to heal, grow, and be a force of change.